DavidInojosa/Project2-Thread/README.md

 # Project2-Thread
-Implementation of the multiplication of two nxn matrices from two different files and that produces a third file with the result of the multiplication.
+Implementation of the multiplication of two nxn matrices from two different files that produces a third file with the result of the multiplication.
 With five different implementations:
 Serial
 Pthreads
 OpenMP